BlgnrSoftDev/Python_Tutorial_Projects/README.md

 Hi guys,
 This repository includes basic projects.
-I pushed all basic projects i did, to this repository on my python journey :)
+I pushed all basic projects i made, to this repository on my python journey :)